OSGeo/grass-website/content/contribute/sponsoring.md

 We handle all donations and financial support in [**OpenCollective**](https://opencollective.com/grass/contribute).
-There, you can find different **sponsoring tiers** from which to choose and also a **donation tier** that can be customized as you prefer.
+There you will find several **sponsorship tiers** to choose from and also a **donation tier** which can be customized to suit your needs.
-The different sponsoring levels and suggested yearly contribution amounts are described below.
+The different sponsorship tiers and suggested annual contributions are described below.

 |Tier   	|Amount (USD)  |
 |---	    |---	|